rsvijay2009/php-with-unit-test/README.md

-# php-with-unit-test
+# PHP project with CI
-A sample php project with php unit test
+- This is a simple project implemented in PHP along with PHPUnit

-Test commit to check Jenkins job
+- Jenkins is integrated with this project